 Following those top two vacuums, the Dyson V10 Absolute, the Dyson V8 Absolute, the Dyson V11 Animal, the Shark IONFlex, and the Deik, all earned a 7 out of 10 when it came to convenience.
-These vacuums are all cordless, with the duo of Dyson models and the Deik having a convenient wall mounted storage system to keep them out of the way when not in use.
+These vacuums are all cordless, with the trio of Dyson models and the Deik having a convenient wall mounted storage system to keep them out of the way when not in use.
 However, it would have been nice if these vacuums could stand freely but all of them need to be propped against something when not in use if they aren't in their wall mount.
 The Shark IONFlex folds in half for convenient, standing storage in an out of the way location.

 However, none of the Dyson stick vacuums have a particularly impressive battery life — at least on maximum power.
-Both of them lasted less than 10 minutes, with the V11 only doing a bit better, making it for 12.5 before dying — quite a bit less than some of the other cordless models that we looked out.
+Both the V10 and the V8 lasted for less than 10 minutes, with the V11 only doing a bit better, making it for 12.5 before dying — quite a bit less than some of the other cordless models that we looked out.

 However, the runtime can be significantly extended by running on a lower power cleaning mode, which we found to be more than enough to clean up most messes, especially in the case of the V10.
 In fact, we actually had a hard time pushing the V10 on the low-pile carpet when it was in its maximum power mode, as the suction is so strong.

 The Deik weighs about the same, but had a much more impressive battery life, lasting slightly over double the amount of time when running on its maximum power setting.

 The IONFlex is a little on the heavier side, weighing in closer to 9 lbs, but has a battery life of almost 12 minutes.
-Both the IONFlex and the Deik are quite effective at cleaning non-floor areas of your home as well, though not quite as proficient as the Dyson V10 or V8 with their plethora of attachments.
+Both the IONFlex and the Deik are quite effective at cleaning non-floor areas of your home as well, though not quite as proficient as the Dyson V11, V10, or V8 with their plethora of attachments.